enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/astral_knot.md

 ;;;;;

-The rate at which the Astral Knot fills is a small fraction of the amount it already contains.
+The Astral Knot generates mana passively with regard to its current stores.
-When empty, it does not replenish itself.
-As it approaches its capacity, its replenishment rate approaches 1kM.
+The fuller it is, the faster it fills.
+However, it does not generate mana when completely empty.